 5. Click the rule name to expand it and manage the Conditions and Actions.

-6. Under Conditions, select the Ticket Property, Operator, and Expected value from the dropdown menus.
-To view a list of available conditions see, Conditions
+6. Under Conditions, select the Field, Operator, and Value from the dropdown menus.

-The Must match checkbox makes a Ticket property mandatory.
+Note: The Must match checkbox makes a Field mandatory.
 Other properties without this tag are alternatives, and just one needs to be met to trigger the action.
-See Understanding Must match
+See Understanding Must match.

 The condition is added.
 You can add multiple conditions by repeating this process.